LoopringSecondary/relay-cluster/docs/deploy/deploy_motan_manager.md

 ## Applying for an EC2 instance and connecting a security group
 To apply for an EC2 server, reference: [EC2 example](new_ec2.md)

-Connect the `motanManger-SecurityGroup` security group.
-If the security group is not created, please refer to: [aws security group](security_group.md) for the description of the `motanManger-SecurityGroup` security group, and then create the connection again.
+Apply the `motanManger-SecurityGroup` security group.
+If the security group is not created, create it first, please refer to: [aws security group](security_group.md)

 ## Deployment
 ```